precice/precice.github.io/pages/docs/configuration/configuration-logging.md

 For debug logging, you need to [build preCICE in debug mode](installation-source-configuration.html).
 Please note that the Debian packages are not built in debug mode.

-In principle, to modify the logging, you simply define your own logging.
-This is done in the preCICE configuration file.
+In principle, to modify the logging, you configure your own logging in the preCICE configuration file.
 We start here with a dummy example.
 Further below, you can find useful examples for certain use cases:

 ```xml
 <precice-configuration>